0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/get-claims.md

 ```

-This function returns a list of `Claim Entity` based on some pre-defined criteria or filters.
+This function returns a list of `ClaimEntity` based on some pre-defined criteria or filters.
 The function uses `privateKey` and `did` as input parameters.

 `privateKey` of the identity is a key that is used to access the sensitive information of the identity.
 This key is also used for generating proofs by using the credentials associated with the identity.